gfxdisp/pu21/README.md

 > PU21: A novel perceptually uniform encoding for adapting existing quality metrics for HDR.
 > Rafał K. Mantiuk and Maryam Azimi
-> Picture Coding Symposium 2021
+> In: Picture Coding Symposium 2021

 > [PDF](https://www.cl.cam.ac.uk/~rkm38/pdfs/mantiuk2021_PU21.pdf)

 The new PU21 encoding improves on the older PU (or PU08) encoding, explained in: